 Enter the key into the Cisco AMP and Cisco Umbrella consoles

 Register for DEP and VPP

-To deploy the Cisco Security Connector to your devices, you will need to supervise your devices, typically through DEP, and distribute the application through VPP.
+To deploy the Cisco Security Connector on iOS 15+ devices using Umbrella only, supervision and DEP is not required.
+To support both Clarity and Umbrella, you will need to supervise your devices, typically through DEP.
+Then, distribute the application through VPP.
 For more information on these Apple Programs, see Apple’s official deployment guide here: https://help.apple.com/deployment/business

 We recommend following the above link and registering your organization for these accounts with Apple in advance, as Apple DEP and VPP processing can take several days and is required prior to deploying CSC.

 CSC support with both Clarity and Umbrella will require supervised iOS 11 devices.
 The easiest way to supervise devices is with Apple’s Device Enrollment Program, or DEP, which allows you to automate supervision and enrollment during the initial device setup steps by pairing a device with Systems Manager even before it’s delivered and powered on.
 This means that iOS devices out of the box will check into Apple’s servers, enroll into Systems Manager, and pull down pre-configured apps and profiles, including Cisco Security Connector, automatically.

 VPP is an Apple program that allows you to centrally manage your organization’s application licensing, for both free and paid apps.
 Distributing apps through VPP allows you to grant and revoke licenses to devices while retaining central ownership, and also install apps ‘silently’ on iOS devices without requiring the end user to confirm or sign in with an Apple ID.

 Set up the Meraki Dashboard